Faulty pool fences are an urgent repair

 The renter must notify the rental provider in writing of any faults with pool or spa fences, doors or gates.

-There are also swimming pool requirements for relocatable swimming pools (pools that can be moved around which).
-Renters must have the appropriate approvals before erecting a portable swimming pool and give notice to the rental provider before setting up a relocatable pool.
+There are also swimming pool requirements for relocatable swimming pools (pools that can be moved around).
+Renters must have the appropriate approvals before erecting a portable swimming pool.
+They must give notice to the rental provider before setting up a relocatable pool.

 Sections of the Act